 CBI’s Risk Group is responsible for managing all areas of risk associated with the bank.
-The Chief Risk Officer (CRO) has an overall responsibility for the bank’s risk profile and for reviewing risk across various categories on an organisation-wide basis.
+The Chief Risk Officer (CRO) has overall responsibility for the bank’s risk profile and for reviewing risk across various categories on an organisation-wide basis.

-Capital Management is an ongoing process of ensuring adequate capital is available to meet regulatory capital requirements and ensure optimum capital usage.
-The bank has implemented a dedicated capital management system which calculates the capital adequacy ratio in compliance with CBUAE and Basel II guidelines.
+Capital Management is an ongoing process of ensuring adequate capital is available to meet regulatory and internal capital requirements and ensure optimum capital usage.
+The Bank has implemented a dedicated capital management system which calculates the capital adequacy ratio in compliance with CBUAE and Basel II guidelines.
 Using this system, exposures are measured at the most granular level so that account level data is correctly used for calculation of risk weights, credit conversions and allocation of credit risk mitigation.
 CBI has also adopted the Basel II Standardised Approach to measure regulatory capital requirement, on credit risk and market risk.
 For operational risk, the regulatory capital requirement is calculated based on the Basic Indicator Approach.
 CBI has adopted the "Pillar I Plus" approach for ICAAP where the bank can assess the additional capital requirements on the Pillar 2 risks like credit concentration risk, interest rate risk and other risks relevant to CBI.
 This also includes the capital charge estimations resulting from stress testing.